 Arts studies incorporate the history, culture, and practice of a variety of different art forms.
 Examples of topic areas include sculpture, film, painting, musical instruments, theater, and photography.
 Programs often combine classroom learning with hands-on work.

 Do you want to establish a career in the music industry as a business-astute artist or executive?
-Designed and delivered by Industry professionals, our music business deg
+Designed and delivered by leading industry professionals, our music busi

 BA (Hons) Music Industry Management